 Project engineers also interface with enterprise resource planning software to initiate procurement requests and deliver mission-critical data to other stakeholders.
 Industry and function-specific calculators such as pipe sizing and vibration analysis tools are also used.
 Microsoft Excel commonly provides in-house developed calculation tools.

 Most project engineer jobs are held by graduates with at least a bachelor’s degree in engineering.
-Some companies may use the term “Project Engineer” for subject matter experts that do not possess an engineering degree.
-Effective project engineers must have the ability to explain commercial ramifications of technical decisions to business stakeholders.
+Some companies may use the term for subject matter experts that do not possess an engineering degree.
+Regardless of formal requirements, those who hold the role must have the ability to explain the commercial ramifications of technical decisions to business stakeholders.

-Many project engineers seek continual education, a requirement that is mandated for professional engineers.
+Many engineers seek continual education, a mandated requirement for professional engineers.
 Generally, a professional engineer certification is not required.
-Jobs that involve communal safety and a high degree of technical responsibility are more likely to require a professional engineer designation.
+However, jobs that involve communal safety and a high degree of technical responsibility are more likely to require a professional engineer designation.

 Project engineers find employment across a wide range of industries.
 Specific job duties vary across an industry’s value chain.

-Equipment builders use a project engineers’ expertise to specify specific equipment or system detail for integration.
-Engineering houses employ project engineers to oversee and integrate electrical packages.
+Equipment builders use their expertise to specify specific equipment or system detail for integration.
+Engineering houses employ them to oversee and integrate electrical packages.
 The job role of an engineer at an operator typically has lots of responsibility.
 Project engineers at operators perform duties that are more associated with project management work at an equipment builder.
 Examples of these duties include, but are not limited to: subcontract management, scheduling updates, financial projections, and change order management.

 In 2021, the medium wage for a project engineer was $74,082 a year.
 This detail can be highly subjective.
-Project engineer salaries at major operators can move past $200,000 whereas municipal and city engineering jobs can dip under $50,000 and below.
+Salaries at major operators can move past $200,000 whereas municipal and city placements can dip under $50,000 and below.